ap229997/hands/README.md

 - [IHOI](https://github.com/JudyYe/ihoi)
 - [MANO](https://github.com/otaheri/MANO)

 We also thank all the authors of the datasets used in our work for making them publicly available.
 Check out their works as well.
-Refer to the respective websites for citation and license details.